 Help Pollinators Thrive

 Many species of pollinators are experiencing dramatic declines.
-For example, populations of three bumblebee species in the eastern United States have declined by over 90 percent in the past 30 years.
+For example, populations of three bumblebee species in the eastern United States have declined by over 90% in the past 30 years.
 Populations of native bees and other pollinators are threatened by climate change, pesticide exposure, habitat degradation and agricultural intensification, declining populations of native flowering plants, and introduced pathogens.

 Fortunately, there are ways to help—and small changes can make a big difference.